CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 `ErrorDomain Code=100212"SSL pinning validation failed: ensure the target domain’s MASSecurityConfiguration is correctly configured."`

 This error means that the server security configuration in the MASSecurityConfiguration object for the hostname:portnumber is not valid or is missing.
 See [Create the MASSecurityConfiguration object](#create-the-massecurityconfiguration-object).

+### Errors on Specific iOS Devices

+If you have SDK errors that are only occurring on specific iOS devices, environments or settings, verify that the device users have a supported version of the platform.
+The Mobile SDK is tested only on devices using official iOS platform versions.
+Next, verify that users have not jailbroken or unlocked the OS (rooted the device).
+When users tamper with the device in these ways, the SDK can behave in unexpected ways.
+If either condition is true, users should upgrade to [Supported Versions](#supported-versions).

 ### General Errors